 Trajectory of Financials Important

 In reviewing the company’s financials, it is critical to determine whether the company’s sales and profits have been growing or falling over the last two or three years (or more).
 If they are falling, then a coherent and reasonable explanation must be given.
 Hopefully, the reason(s) will persuade a buyer that the trend can be reversed with new management or with more favorable business conditions.
 If sales and profits are growing, then the trend should be highlighted in the information presented to buyers, and should be reflected in the company’s valuation.
-It is helpful to note how and why the upward trajectory may continue in the future for the buyer of the business.

 Most Recent Financials Most Important When Evaluating Business For Sale